This data protection information applies to data processing by:

 (Governikus GmbH & Co.
 KG on behalf of the Federal Office for Information Security)

 The AusweisApp2 has the function "See my personal data / Identify".
-With this function the data stored on the identity card or the electronic residence permit can be read and displayed.
+With this function the data stored on the identity card, the electronic residence permit or the eID card can be read and displayed.
 Here we also speak of a so-called self-disclosure.

 As soon as the AusweisApp2 is started and a suitable card reader is installed or an Android smartphone is connected, this function can be called up under the menu item "Identify".